Monetary Award Program (MAP)

 2017-18 MAP File Specifications

 Additional MAP References

-ISAC is suspending the announcement of 2016-17 MAP grants for all students who are not dislocated workers (DW) and whose initial FAFSA® was received by the Central Processing System (CPS) on or after on or after Thursday, March 10, 2016.
-Beginning Monday, March 14th, MAP records in suspension will be available in the MAP system via the GAP Access portal and show on the appropriate screens and reports, as well as in the MAP Eligibility File Extraction.
+ISAC suspended the announcement of 2016-17 MAP grants for all students who are not dislocated workers (DW) and whose initial FAFSA® was received by the Central Processing System (CPS) on or after on or after Thursday, March 10, 2016.
+Beginning Monday, March 14th, MAP records in suspension are available in the MAP system via the GAP Access portal and show on the appropriate screens and reports, as well as in the MAP Eligibility File Extraction.